ybabs/flightcontrol/README.md

 <img src="img/app.jpg"/>

 ## Usage
- This app requires the ROS package [dji_flight_planner](https://github.com/InterestingWalrus/dji_flight_planner) ni order to send commands to the drone.
+ This app requires the ROS package [dji_flight_planner](https://github.com/InterestingWalrus/dji_flight_planner) in order to send commands to the drone.

 * See the initial setup for the ROS package on the readme page
 * Start the ROS package on the drone.